6/14/2020

 Saul Martinez

-Hey, good morning and thank you for taking my question.
-So, Mark, I want to go back to Cecil and get your perspective on the stickiness of Cecil reserves as its charge-offs start to happen.
-And I guess the willingness to release reserves, because I think we've all been focused on reserve bills.
-When do we see the peak in reserves?
-And last focus on what happens in the cadence and pace of releasing reserves and declines in reserves as actual losses start to occur.
-And I mean, as you know, Cecil kind of works backwards.
-You know, every given quarter, you need to ask, you estimate what your lifetime losses are in your portfolio.
-And I think that's a good way to recharge us and kind of act into a plug with loan loss provision.
-So I'm curious, given all the uncertainty that we are, that we still have and will likely continue to see, whether as you start to see charge-offs start to materialize in, you know, whenever, the fourth quarter or the beginning part of next year in a more material way, whether there's sort of a bias to maybe maintain reserve levels at fairly high levels and not necessarily release reserves, because even if we're not, you know, even if reserve releases aren't happening or we're not building reserves as charge-offs happen, that could imply that provision and credit costs remain pretty high for a while.
-So I'm curious what you, you know, whether you think there will be sort of a hesitancy or a natural inclination to kind of wait it out and have a little bit more stickiness in the reserve levels until we get more clarity on all of the things going on in the world.
+Hey, good morning, and thank you for taking my question.
+So, Mark, I want to go back to Cecil and get your perspective on the stickiness of CECL reserves as its charge-offs start to happen, and I guess the willingness to release reserves.
+Because I think we've all been focused on reserve bills, when do we see the peak in reserves, and less focus on what happens in the cadence and pace of releasing reserves and declines in reserves as actual losses start to occur.
+And, I mean, as you know, CECL kind of works backwards.
+You know, every given quarter you need to ask, you estimate what your lifetime losses are in your portfolio, your charge-offs, and kind of back into a plug with loan loss provision.
+So I'm curious, given all the uncertainty that we are, that we still have, and we'll likely continue to see whether, you know, as you start to see charge-offs start to materialize in, you know, whenever, the fourth quarter or, you or the beginning part of next year in a more material way, whether there's sort of a bias to maybe maintain reserve levels at fairly high levels and not necessarily release reserves.
+Because even if we're not, you know, even if reserve releases aren't happening or we're not building reserves as charge-offs happen, that could imply that provision and credit costs remain pretty high for a while.
+So I'm curious whether you think there will be sort of a – a hesitancy or a natural inclination to kind of wait it out and have a little bit more stickiness in the reserve levels until we get more clarity on all of the things going on in the world?

 speaker